 Represented NCR in antitrust class action.
 Case settled on favorable terms just prior to class certification hearing.

 Johnson Products v.
-Guardsmark (Northern District of Illinois)
+Guardsmark (N.D.
+Ill.)

 Represented Johnson Products in a breach of contract and fraud action.
 Case settled on favorable terms.